ElseSchnabele/Microscope_Automization/README.md

     }
 ```
 Note that the Power Calibrator is not implemented yet and would be necessary to establish a relation between the intensity captured by the camera and the total incident/reflected power distribution.

+Also, the Camera Calibration Files are not provided in the Repository, hence the files are too big to upload on Github.
+Download the file from [here](https://drive.google.com/drive/folders/1pPr-12MtbcalUFZClFj-w6SLMCRka5Ex?usp=drive_link), or contact us via email.
+Save the folder under the same name in your local repository.
 ## GUI Usage

 The main graphical user interface offers the initialization of a new measurement series using the Synchronizer and displaying existing data in a Viewer subroutine.
 The user flow is visualized in the following: